eslint/eslint/docs/rules/comma-style.md

 # Comma style (comma-style)

-Comma Style rule enforces comma styles for a list of things separated by commas.
-There are two comma styles primarily in JavaScript.
-The standard one in which commas are placed at the end of the line.
-And Comma-First, in which, commas are placed at the start of the next line after the list item.
+The Comma Style rule enforces styles for comma-separated lists.
+There are two comma styles primarily used in JavaScript:

+* The standard style, in which commas are placed at the end of the current line
+* Comma First style, in which commas are placed at the start of the next line

-One of the justifications for using Comma-First is that it helps tracking missing and trailing commas.
-In case linting is turned off, missing commas in variable declarations lead to leakage of global variables and trailing commas lead to errors in older versions of IE.
+One of the justifications for using Comma First style is that it can help track missing and trailing commas.
+These are problematic because missing commas in variable declarations can lead to the leakage of global variables and trailing commas can lead to errors in older versions of IE.

 ## Rule Details